Solo Mining vs Pool Mining — Which Is More Profitable?

 Solo (SoloFury)1%None — direct coinbaseNone1% flat

-Solo mining has the simplest fee structure in the entire mining industry: 1%, deducted on-chain via the coinbase, fully verifiable, no surprises.
-Pool mining usually looks cheaper on paper and is often comparable or more expensive after hidden costs.
+Solo mining has the simplest fee structure in the entire industry: 1%, deducted on-chain via the coinbase, fully verifiable, no surprises.
+Pool mining usually looks cheaper on paper and often turns out comparable or more expensive after the hidden costs.

 Tax implications (yes, this matters)